alexkyllo/sqlmail/README.md

      {}))
 ```

-Then either `lein run` or `lein jar` and run the jar using java to start the report server running.
+Either `lein run` or `lein jar` and run the jar using java to start a process that schedules all the reports defined in sqlmail.core/-main

+    $ java -jar sqlmail-0.1.0.jar [args]

 ## License